Skip to main content

 Frequently Asked Questions

-Yes, all regex testing happens locally in your browser using JavaScript's native RegExp engine.
-Your test strings and patterns are never sent to any server.
-This is especially important when testing patterns against sensitive data like emails, phone numbers, or personal information.
+Yes, the regex tester is completely free with no usage limits.
+All pattern matching happens locally in your browser using JavaScript's native RegExp engine.
+Your test strings and patterns are never sent to any server, making it safe to test patterns against sensitive data.

 The global (g) flag finds all matches instead of stopping at the first.
-Case insensitive (i) ignores letter case when matching.
-Multiline (m) makes ^ and $ match line starts and ends, not just string boundaries.
-Dot-all (s) makes the dot (.) match newline characters as well.
+Case insensitive (i) ignores letter case.
+Multiline (m) makes ^ and $ match line starts/ends, not just string boundaries.
+Dot-all (s) makes the dot (.) also match newline characters.